Text-It/TextItCLI/docs/TRADEMARK.md

 1. Your use is truthful and not misleading
 2. Your use does not imply any affiliation with or endorsement by TextIt unless such a relationship exists
 3. You use the trademarks in accordance with this policy and any specific guidelines provided by the TextIt project
+4. You maintain proper security standards when referencing TextIt's security features
+5. You do not misrepresent TextIt's security capabilities

 ## Trademark Notices

 When using TextIt Trademarks, please include an appropriate trademark attribution notice, such as:

+"TextIt is a trademark of the TextIt project.
+All rights reserved."

+For security-related uses, also include:

+"TextIt security features are subject to the TextIt Security Guidelines and Policies."

 "TextIt is a trademark of the TextIt project.
 This [website/product/service] is not affiliated with or endorsed by the TextIt project."